Virtual CTO Subscription Terms of Service: Client Acceptance

 10.3.
 Cap on Liability.
 TO THE FULLEST EXTENT ALLOWED BY LAW, EACH PARTY’S TOTAL LIABILITY TO THE OTHER ARISING FROM OR RELATED TO THIS AGREEMENT WILL NOT EXCEED THE TOTAL SUBSCRIPTION FEES THE CLIENT PAID OR OWED TO THE CONSULTANT IN THE TWELVE (12) MONTHS BEFORE THE EVENT CAUSING THE CLAIM OR IF THE CLAIM ARISES WITHIN THE FIRST TWELVE (12) MONTHS OF THE AGREEMENT, THE TOTAL SUBSCRIPTION FEES PAID OR OWED BY CLIENT UP TO THE DATE OF THE EVENT GIVING RISE TO THE CLAIM.

 10.4.
-Exclusions from Limitations.
-The liability limits in this Section 10 do not apply to: (a) a Party’s indemnification duties under Section 12 (Indemnity); (b) a Party’s breach of confidentiality under Section 7 (Confidentiality); (c) a Party’s gross negligence or willful misconduct; or (d) the Client’s duty to pay fees owed under this Agreement.
+Excluded Claims.
+The liability limits in Section 10.3 do not apply to the following (“Excluded Claims”): (a) A Party’s breach of confidentiality obligations under Section 7; (b) A breach of the intellectual property representation in Section 6.3 related to original materials created by the Consultant; (c) A Party’s gross negligence or willful misconduct; or (d) The Client’s obligation to pay fees properly owed under this Agreement.

 1. Termination